 In the first two parts of this blog series on the CandE research, we noted some of the wants, wishes and pain points expressed by employers and candidates in the data.
 As a video interviewing company dedicated to transforming hiring and providing a great candidate experience, we can’t help but notice that many of their comments align closely with the capabilities of our technology.
 For instance:

-- Candidates want to be able to put their best foot forward, and that correlates with a positive candidate experience.
+- Candidates want to be able to put their best foot forward.
 On-demand and live video interviews enable candidates to do just that.
 With video, they can make eye contact, express interest and enthusiasm with body language, and capture interviewers’ attention as they tell their story their way.
 Video facilitates demonstration of job-specific skills too, so candidates can show, not just tell, why they are best qualified for the position.
 In surveys with candidates who’ve completed a Modern Hire interview, 97% agree the use of our technology allowed them to better represent themselves as the right candidate.

 - Candidates don’t want interview questions that are already on their resume or application.
 It sounds like a simple wish but when hiring managers have little time to prepare for interviews or the hiring team is large, it’s not a simple request to fulfill.
 A video interviewing platform that’s purpose-built for hiring can help recruiters get hiring managers up to speed quickly and efficiently, so they can get the most value from their interview and make a better impression on talented candidates.

 - Candidates value simplicity in the hiring process, and video interviewing tech helps TA teams deliver.
 Purpose-built technology offers candidates the convenience of self-scheduling, and makes it efficient for recruiters to send interview details in advance, so candidates can be prepared.
 And, by taking travel out of the equation, candidates are free to focus on their upcoming interview rather than worry about logistics.